 Shishito peppers are not considered spicy although about 1 in 10 can pack a hefty punch of heat.
 That makes it a fun appetizer to serve at parties with guests who don’t mind taking a chance!

 Look for shishito peppers at the farmers market, Whole Foods, and Trader Joes.
 If you don’t have one of those specialty grocery stores, it’s definitely working looking for them in your regular grocery store.

 When going to buy shishito peppers, look for shiny skin with bright green color.
 They should have a wrinkled, but not shriveled skin.

 Most peppers fall in the 2-3 inch long range and about the width of a finger.

 If you’re growing them at home, you can definitely eat the small ones and the red ones.
 It does change flavor when it turns red, so you might prefer it one way or the other.

 How to cook shishito peppers

 You can use fresh shishito peppers in salads and veggie platters-anywhere you would use bell peppers, but remember you might get a little kick of heat from them.

 They’re delicious pickled and fermented, too.

 My favorite way to cook shishito peppers, though, is simply by blistering them.
-We used our iron skillet to fry these babies, but you can grill or roast them in the oven too.
+We used our well seasoned iron skillet to fry these babies, but you can grill or roast them in the oven too.